coderefinery/documentation/_episodes/01-motivation.md

 ## Motivation to have a project website

-- Companies without a website cannot exist.
-- Soon scientific projects without website will not be able to exist (or in other words get grants).
 - Project website is important for grant applications and project reports.
 - A website is something that you can show when you apply for jobs.